ag-cpp/digikam/project/bundles/craft/README.md

 Notes:

 - All changes performed to Binary Factory customizations files needs a DSL Job to be triggered by KDE sysadmin team.
   This job will synchronize the settings to the Binary Factory environnements.
+- Changes from Binary Factory customizations allow to specify which version of dependencies must by installed to compile digiKam.
+  For each dependency versions installed, the same release must be specified in build factory configuration.